maxbiostat/Statistical_Phylogenetics_resources/README.md

 - **What about the prior?**

 Of course there are many possible priors  `pi(T)` for the tree, but a very popular choice is the coalescent process.
+There are various books and survey articles on the Kingman Coalescent (and extensions) such as Wakeley’s 2006 book (“An introduction to Coalescent Theory”) or the 2005 book by Hein et al. ("Gene Genealogies, Variation and Evolution – A Primer in Coalescent Theory”).
+[This](https://www.youtube.com/watch?v=0j0jW0stbB8) lecture by [Magnus Nordborg](https://www.oeaw.ac.at/gmi/research/research-groups/magnus-nordborg) is quite helpful, as is his 2003 [chapter](https://www.fc.up.pt/mestr_biodiv/aulas/coalescent.pdf).
+Chapter 27 of `F2004` discusses a range of strategies for calculating the coalescent density (as well as maximum likelihood inference, which is not relevant here).
+The coalescent is part of a family of "exchangeable" priors on trees, called proportional to distinguishable arrangements (PDA), which have nice probabilistic properties.
+See [Aldous (1996)](https://link.springer.com/chapter/10.1007/978-1-4612-0719-1_1) and [Zhu, Than & Wu (2015)](https://doi.org/10.1007/s00285-014-0817-4) for more details.
+For a very statistical perspective on the coalescent as a *prior*, see Chapter 2 of Carvalho (2019)](https://era.ed.ac.uk/handle/1842/35510).

 [^1]: Or RNA or aminoacid or any discrete trait, really.